Read This First

 Prompt 2: To what degree does belief in supernatural entities, original sin, and the like, contribute to such cognitive distortions?

-The section turns on Introduction, Belief in Supernatural Entities, and Doctrine of Original Sin.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Belief in Supernatural Entities, Doctrine of Original Sin, and Contribution to Cognitive Distortions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Attributing human characteristics to supernatural entities can blur the lines between natural and supernatural explanations, potentially leading to a heightened sense of agency in events.